tejush1998/sales-eval/README.md

 **[sales-eval.onrender.com](https://sales-eval.onrender.com/)**

-Paste a YouTube sales-call URL.
-Saleval downloads the audio, transcribes Hindi calls into English with speaker diarization, and scores the call across 5 sales-quality criteria using AI.
+Upload a sales call recording.
+Saleval transcribes Hindi audio into English with speaker diarization, and scores the call across 5 sales-quality criteria using AI.

+YouTube URL support is available in the dev environment only.

 Built with Express, React + Vite, Sarvam AI (transcription), and OpenRouter (DeepSeek).